Mashed potatoes at Thanksgiving are serious business, but for Chef Barbie Marshall mashed potatoes are serious business no matter when she makes them.

 - And as far as using fingerling potatoes, she's emphatic: "No. You will not."

 Rather than sharing an exact recipe, Chef Barbie took me through the basic steps that anyone can follow (even if you stray from her Yukon Gold imperative).

 2. Cut the peeled potatoes into uniform cubes.
 The uniformity of the cubes is more important than the exact size, which Chef Barbie says should be a "large dice."

-3. Aggressively salt a pot of cold water just like you would for pasta.
+3. Aggressively salt a pot of cold water.

 4. Put cubed potatoes in the salted, cold water, put on the lid, and turn on high.

 5. When the water starts to steam, take the lid off and turn it down a little.
 You don't need to bring the water to a rolling boil before taking the lid off, just a simmer.
 You don't want the potatoes "knocking about."